top of page

 ABOUT US

-1. To meet for the regular worship of God, delighting in him through his Word, and in praise and in prayer.
+1. Meet for the regular worship of God, delighting in him through his Word and Sacraments, and in praise and in prayer.

-2. To build ourselves up in the faith, seeking to be conformed to the image of Christ so that we may present everyone perfect in Christ at last.
+2. Grow in the faith, and be conformed to the image of Christ so that we may present everyone perfect in Christ at last.

-3. To take up the interests of God our Father as our interests, seeking first the kingdom of God and his righteousness.
+3. Take up the interests of God our Father, seeking first the kingdom of God and his righteousness.

-5. To bring the gospel to all who remain outside of Christ by the means already mentioned above and also by the witness of our lives and with our mouths, and by means of tracts, books and online sermons.
+5. Bring the gospel to all those without Christ by preaching him, by the witness of our lives and with our mouths, and by means of tracts, books and online sermons.

 DOCUMENTS